Database backup, upgrade, and restore

 # Preparing Postgres for an upgrade

-Determine the name of the Docker container that is running your Postgres database, and the version of Postgres.
+- Determine the name of the Docker container that is running your Postgres database, and the version of Postgres. - docker ps --filter name='postgres'1

-ā ļø CAUTION This step is destructive and cannot be undone, please ensure that the backup is correct and saved securely before proceeding - see instructions above.
-Delete the volume storing your Postgres database, replacing
+- ā ļø CAUTION This step is destructive and cannot be undone, please ensure that the backup is correct and saved securely before proceeding - see instructions above.
+Delete the volume storing your Postgres database, replacing - speckle-server_postgres-datawith the name of your Postgres volume.- docker volume rm speckle-server_postgres-data1

 # Upgrading Postgres

-, clone the Speckle Server repository.
-More details instructions are available in GitHub's documentation.git clone https://github.com/specklesystems/speckle-server.git
+- Using - git, clone the Speckle Server repository.
+More details instructions are available in GitHub's documentation.- git clone https://github.com/specklesystems/speckle-server.git1

 # Restoring your Data to Postgres from pgAdmin Backup

-If connected via SSH to a DigitalOcean or other virtual or remote machine, you will have to undertake steps to move the file your local machine or storage location to the host machine (Droplet).
-DigitalOcean suggest using
+- If connected via SSH to a DigitalOcean or other virtual or remote machine, you will have to undertake steps to move the file your local machine or storage location to the host machine (Droplet).
+DigitalOcean suggest using - scp(opens new window).

 - Disconnect from the Speckle database.